wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-07-12-Why-effective-altruism.md

 If you know that a couple of hours of volunteering is maximum what you can do AND you do that - I aplaud you.
 That is already much more than most people.
 If you add to that lowering your consumption, "FIST BUMP" fellow citizen of the world.

-## Appendix: Question for the fellow consumer

-Dear consumer,

-how does it feel one week into buying that BMW and new Armani Jeans?

-Does it empower you?
-Make you feel amazing?
-Will it enable you to make even more money, get more leverage, influence and power?

-**Power, influence, leverage to do what?**

-You have an amazing amount of power at your fingertips and you "wasted" it on taking care of your ego.
-Your ego that exist only in that place between your ears.

-And that in 100 years after your death you will have no relevant effect on this planet and society.
-It doesn't matter if you even lived.

-Big deal if you partied your life away, no one will care.
-If all you did was make money and spawn some kids, no one will care.

-But the whole world remembers a monk,a nune, a doctor  and many others that had nowhere near the amount of money and yet did what they could and that was much more than you.